-This policy is based on the template first sent to schools by CAPH (Cornwall Association of Primary Heads) in November 2016.
-It was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
-It has been revised annually in line with all KCSIE revisions (Next Revision date July 2021).
+This policy was written on behalf of CAPH by Helen Trelease (Independent Safeguarding Trainer and Advisor).
+It has been revised annually in line with all KCSIE revisions (Next Revision date August 2022).

-This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges.
-September 2020.
+This policy reflects the revised Keeping Children Safe in Education (KCSIE): Statutory guidance for schools and colleges September 2021.

-Kea C P School
+Kea School

-(CAPH Model Policy) Keeping Children Safe in Education Child Protection and Safeguarding Policy
+Keeping Children Safe in Education Child Protection and Safeguarding Policy